rafnyy/Calendar/README.md

 # UI
 Written in AngularJS, the UI utilizes an open source package called fullcalendar http://fullcalendar.io/ and it's Angular wrapper https://github.com/angular-ui/ui-calendar.
 The UI only interacts with the persistant data in the database through the REST API.

-# TODO list
+# TODO list to be production ready
 * Uncaught TypeError: Cannot read property 'regional' of null
-* angular refactoring (cut down on duplicate and similiar code regarding fullcalendar)
+* angular refactoring (cut down on duplicate and similar code regarding fullcalendar)
 * cancel appointment, unset office hours
+* Show human readable information whenever a clientId or consultantId shows up in the UI (can be retrieved via simple REST GET)
 * css styling, this project is ugly so far
 * all rest endpoint java methods should return a Response with the relevant data in the body
-* get executable jar functional, path issues with static content, is it even being included
+* get executable jar functional, path issues with static content, is it even being included?
 * client should have phone number
 * finish unit tests
 * finish end to end tests